 Pssst!
 For more photos from our time in the park, check out my Anza-Borrego Desert State Park photo gallery.

-Things to know before you hit this trail: Ehmuu-Morteros Trail
+Things to know before you hike the Ehmuu-Morteros Trail

 🥾 You will need to drive about 3.5 miles of dirt road to reach this trailhead — either Little Blair Valley Road or Blair Valley Road to get to the trailhead.
 Both are usually passable in a 2WD car (30 miles/1 hour from the visitor center).
 You might want to check with the park rangers first about the road’s current condition.
 Continuing beyond this trailhead to Pictographs Trail DOES require 4WD and a higher clearance than the average SUV.